buildkite/test_collector_elixir/README.md

 If all is well, you should see the test run in the test analytics section of the Buildkite dashboard.

+## 🎢 Tracing

+Buildkite Test Analytics has support for tracing potentially slow operations within your tests (SQL queries, HTTP requests, etc).
+Because ExUnit can run multiple tests simultaneously, it is difficult to achieve this without requiring code changes - we cannot simply use [telemetry](https://hex.pm/packages/telemetry) events because we cannot easily attribute the events to specific tests across process boundaries.
+Instead we have provided [a simple API](https://hexdocs.pm/buildkite_test_collector/BuildkiteTestCollector.Tracing.html) to manually instrument operations within your tests.

 ## 🔜 Roadmap